 Introduction to Budget Elemental Mage

 Since the release of Journey to Un’Goro, players have tinkered with the Elemental tribe in hopes that it would find a home in Mage.
-Unfortunately, the archetype has always played second fiddle to both Standard tempo-oriented builds and those containing Secret synergies.
+Unfortunately, the archetype has long played second fiddle to both Standard tempo-oriented builds and those containing Secret synergies.

 This guide will give you the basics of navigating the mulligan phase and basic strategies, as well as an overview of substitutions to make as your collection grows!